-The overall strategic planning framework described in this document is a reflection of many deliberations at the university and strategic unit levels apart from the ongoing discussions regarding how to create a brilliant future for University of Kashmir.
-The document is based on the 'Vision, Mission, Strategy, Values, and Strategic Goals' of the University.
-However, this document has been further supplemented by the addition of mandates, an environmental assessment, challenges and opportunities, and strategic issues identified from time to time by key stakeholders of the University.
+The overall strategic planning framework described in this document reflects these and other ongoing discussions regarding how to create a brilliant future for the University of Kashmir.
+The document is based on the mission, vision, strategy, values, and strategic goals/thrusts included in the initial draft of April 20th 2011.
+However this document was further supplemented by the addition of mandates, an environmental assessment, challenges and opportunities, and strategic issues identified from time to time by key stakeholders of the University.
 This expanded document presents information on the following subjects:

-- Planning Process Overview - The Strategic Planning Framework

-Section 1: The Purpose of the University (vision, mission, values, mandates)

-Section 2: University Strategy (environmental assessment, SWOT analysis, competition, strategic issues, strategic goals and thrusts)

-Section 3: Resource Plan for Achieving Strategic Goals
+- Planning Process Overview - The Strategic Planning Framework - 1.
+Section 1: The Purpose of the University (e.g., mission, values, mandates) - 2.
+Section 2: University Strategy (e.g., environmental assessment, SWOT analysis, competition, strategic issues, strategic goals and thrusts) - 3.
+Section 3: Resource Plan for Achieving Strategic Goals - 4.
 Section 4: Monitoring/Evaluation of Plan Implementation and Results